neondatabase/website/content/docs/guides/drizzle-migrations.md

 ### Create a new Hono.js project

-We'll create a simple catalog, with API endpoints that query the database for authors and list of their books.
+We'll create a simple catalog, with API endpoints that query the database for authors and a list of their books.
 Run the following command in your terminal to set up a new project using `Hono.js`:

 ```bash
 npm create hono@latest neon-drizzle-guide